|Hybrid and Electric Vehicle Engineering Academy|

 High Voltage Battery Charging Methods & Some Aspects of Battery Pack Design

 Thermal Management for Batteries and Power Electronics

-Dr. Saeed J. Siavoshani is currently a Technical Program Manager for LMS, A Siemens Company and an adjunct professor at the University of Detroit Mercy where he teaches a comprehensive electric vehicle course.
-In addition Dr. Siavoshani serves as the Chief Industry Advisor for SAE Professional Development Seminars and Academies.
-Over the past two decades, he has worked for the Dow Chemical company, General Motors Corporation and Ford Motor Company as an NVH technical specialist.
-During his career, Dr. Siavoshani has also worked on composite projects related to offshore oil and gas, infrastructures, and pressure vessels and automotive systems including powertrain, body structure, exhaust/induction systems as well as the interior and exterior of the vehicle.
-He has also been instrumental in the development of new technology, notably the integrated Front of Dashboard concept and Acoustomize, a unique method of analyzing and offering solutions to automotive noise problems.
-He has also worked in the area of thermoforming utilizing electro-magnetic field technology.
-Dr. Siavoshani has helped to build the infrastructure for the electric vehicle battery pack including thermal management as well as reducing the weight of the overall battery.
-He has been granted several patents and was presented the SAE Forest R. McFarland Award in 2012 for distinction in professional development and education.
-Dr. Siavoshani has a M.S. in Mechanical Engineering from Wayne State University and a Ph.D. in Mechanical Engineering from Oakland University.
+Dr. Siavoshani is a technical specialist in the area of hybridization and electrification in Siemens Company.
+He is also an adjunct professor at Wayne State University where he teaches several comprehensive electric vehicle courses.
+In addition he serves as the hybrid academy lead instructor & the Chief Industry Advisor for SAE Professional Development Seminars and Academies.
+Since 1998, he has worked for the Dow Chemical Company, General Motors Corporation and Ford Motor Company.
+During his career, he has been instrumental in the development of new technologies in the area of ANVCT, powertrain & vehicle light weight technology & BIW structural integrity.
+He has also developed Acoustomize, a unique method of analyzing and offering solutions to automotive noise problems.
+Dr. Siavoshani has helped to build & implement a balance among vehicle attributes such as NVH, thermal management and vehicle energy consumption.
+He has also led the development of different battery packs in the XEVs vehicle applications.
+He has been granted several patents and was presented the SAE Forest R. McFarland Award for distinction in professional development and education.
+Dr. Siavoshani has a Ph.D. in Mechanical Engineering.